List of Digimon Adventure characters: Dark Masters

-Machinedramon is a dinosaur-like Machine Digimon armed with his two back-mounted Infinity Cannons, possessing an emotionless, cold, and calculating mind.
+Machinedramon is a dragon-like Machine Digimon armed with his two back-mounted Infinity Cannons, possessing an emotionless, cold, and calculating mind.
 He often resorts to military strategies in combat, including scorched earth strategies.
 He rules over Spiral Mountain's cityscape, and commands the Metal Empire, which includes WaruMonzaemon, Megadramon, Gigadramon, several Hagurumon, and a multitude of Mekanorimon and Tankmon.
 Machinedramon targets the DigiDestined as they explore the city, leading them to fall into the city's lower levels.
 He destroys hundreds of Numemon previously enslaved by his minion WaruMonzaemon, before being defeated by WarGreymon.
-In Digimon Adventure tri., "Loss", a post-reboot infected Machinedramon is summoned by Dark Gennai and destroyed by Phoenixmon, HerculesKabuterimon, and Seraphimon.
+In Digimon Adventure tri.
+Loss, a post-reboot infected Machinedramon is summoned by Dark Gennai and destroyed by Phoenixmon, HerculesKabuterimon, and Seraphimon.
 In the 2020 Adventure series, Agumon digivolves to an incomplete Machinedramon after DanDevimon consumes Tai, attacking in a berserker rage before Angemon pacifies him.
-Later, Sakkakumon and Vademon use the data the former amassed from Agumon to create another Machinedramon to assist them in freeing Milleniumon’s miasma from the Cloud Continent while overpowering the Digidestined and their Digimon partners.
+Later, Sakkakumon and Vademon use the data the former amassed from Agumon to create another Machinedramon to assist them in freeing Milleniumon's miasma from the Cloud Continent while overpowering the Digidestined and their Digimon partners.
 Tai and WarGreymon manage to defeat Machinedramon while the other Digidestined had time to take cover.
-However, the Vademon activate Machinedramon’s self destruct and propel itself into the Cloud Continent to complete its objective.
+However, the Vademon activate Machinedramon's self destruct and propel itself into the Cloud Continent to complete its objective.